konstellation-io/kdl-project-template/README.md

   MLFLOW_S3_ENDPOINT_URL: http://{{ ProjectID }}:9000
 ```

-The usage of MLflow for experiment tracking is illustrated by the scikit-learn example pipeline in [lab/processes/train_standard_classifiers/main.py](lab/processes/train_standard_classifiers/main.py).
+The use of MLflow for experiment tracking is illustrated by the scikit-learn example pipeline in [lab/processes/train_standard_classifiers/main.py](lab/processes/train_standard_classifiers/main.py).

 ```python
 import mlflow